novuhq/blog/2024/Nov/MCID-187/A_Proper_Guide_to_Web_and_Mobile_Push_Notification.md

    For Firebase (FCM):

-     - Generate a server key from Firebase Console
+     - Generate a server key from the Firebase Console
      - Obtain your FCM Sender ID

      Learn more about [Firebase setup](https://docs.novu.co/integrations/providers/push/firebase?utm_campaign=notification-services).